DPBayes/dpdl/README.md

 - [ ] Batch size finder
 - [ ] Use FiLM adaptor instead of training head/all
 - [ ] Repeat experiments with different seeds (do in CLI instead?)
-- [ ] Split validation test from test set (if available) and keep training set intact like other do
 - [ ] Image (re)size to CLI params
 - [ ] Possibility to finetune only the head of a model?
 - [x] When overwriting an experiment, also remove it from the main Optuna journal